 Response Time: 3–4 months.
 Please be patient.

-- Formatting: Manuscripts should have your name and be paginated and titled.
+- Formatting: Manuscripts should have your name, submission title, and page numbers.

 - File naming: Please use your last name.

 - Make sure you're submitting to the proper genre.
 Miscategorized pieces may not be read.

 - NOTE: The online and print journal are separate and exclusive.
 If you are published in one, you will not be published in the other.

 - Finally, we welcome all writers and particularly seek to be a welcoming space to BIPOC writers, LGBTQ+ writers, and writers of all marginalized identities.

 For the full submission guidelines and FAQ, go here.

 We charge $3.
 Why?
 Publishing is expensive!
 Just to give you an idea, Submittable charges a monthly fee and takes $1.14 of each submission.
 And printing is expensive too.